 Morris Mock, Jr. was born in Natchez, MS and attended North Natchez High School then Calloway High School in Jackson.
 He attended Jackson State University where he majored in Music.
 Morris is a graduate of the Mississippi Black Leadership Institute and one of the founding members of Nissan Organized Workers (NOW) at the Nissan factory in Canton, MS, where he has been a worker-organizer for over 15 years.
 He is also an illustrious member of AF&M. Morris, whose passion is labor rights and organizing, states, "There's no peace without unity!"
 Morris serves as Board Vice-President and organizing advisor.

 Lisa Foster is a native of Petal, MS. She is a graduate of the University of Southern Mississippi with a Masters degree in War & Society (History) and a minor in Race & Ethnicity.
 Prior to graduate school, she spent ten years in the museum field and a total of fifteen years in non-profits.
 She was awarded the 2017 Mississippi Historical Society’s prize for best Mississippi History Now website article as co-author of the feature story “Jefferson Davis Soldier Home – Beauvoir.”
 She has also worked as a research consultant for an episode of the genealogy television show, “Who Do You Think You Are?”.
-Lisa serves as Board Treasurer, administrator of Rainbow Mutual Aid Fund, organizer in the Pine Belt region and grant writer for MRC.
+Lisa serves as Board Treasurer, Organizer in the Pine Belt region and grant writer for MRC.

-Keeley is a native of Walnut Grove, MS and currently resides in the Petal, MS area.
-Keeley is a graduate of Jackson State University with a Bachelor of Science degree in Professional Interdisciplinary Studies.
+Keeley, a native of Walnut Grove, MS, currently resides in the Petal, MS area.
+Keeley is a graduate of Jackson State University with a BS in Professional Interdisciplinary Studies.
 She is currently pursuing her master’s degree from Belhaven University in Biblical and Theological Studies.
-Keeley has always been involved in her community, from serving as a Girl Scouts’ Troop Leader, to volunteering at the Blair E. Baston’s Children’s Hospital, to founding the non-profit Petal Healing Garden that is focused on combatting food insecurity and teaching children about food sustainability.
+Keeley has always been involved in her community, from serving as a Girl Scouts Trooper Leader, to volunteering at the Blair E. Baston’s children’s hospital.
+Most recently, Keeley founded Petal Healing Garden, a community garden focused on combating food insecurity and teaching children about food sustainability.